osmlab/atlas-checks/docs/checks/overlappingAOIPolygonCheck.md

 This check flags polygons that overlap and represent the same Area of Interest (AOI).

 AOIs are defined through the configurable value `aoi.tags.filters`.
 This is a list of tag filters.
-If a polygon has any of the tags on any of the filters, it is considered an AOI.
+If a polygon has any of the tags in any of the filters, it is considered an AOI.

 The defaults AOI tag filters are: